Rates & Availability

 Registered Psychologist Ayanthi is a true believer in the power of therapy, with its ability to help challenge unhelpful thoughts and strengthen more helpful ones with a bit of skill and plenty of practice.

-She spent years working with people who have experienced psychosis, including voice-hearing, and a pivotal lesson she learned is that the only power the voices have is the power the voice-hearer gives them.
-This principle applies to all of us, our internal chatter of self-beliefs, automatic thoughts and ruminations are really just a sequence of words in our minds.
+She spent years working with people who have experienced psychosis, including voice-hearing.
+A pivotal lesson she learned is that the only power the voices have is the power the voice-hearer gives them.
+This principle applies to all of us, our internal chatter of self-beliefs, automatic thoughts and rumination are really just a sequence of words in our minds.
 Mental freedom comes when we get to choose which ones we want to indulge.

 “Depression zaps our motivation and makes us feel overwhelmed and unable to commit to tasks, but change cannot come about through inaction.
 One way to overcome this is by breaking down a task (cleaning the bedroom) into realistically achievable chunks (making the bed).
 We derive self-value from fulfilling our responsibilities and the sense of accomplishment we can get from this can reinforce continued action and openness to greater challenges.”

 NEW PERSON, SAME OLD MISTAKES – Tame Impala